 When you flush a toilet and release water into the bowl, it's true that the water pushes the solid and liquid waste into the trapway, but that's just the beginning.
-As illustrated by Professor Toilet, some toilet trapways have a high arc near the rear of the toilet, and when the water reaches the crest of this arc and begins to fall, it creates a suction that does the bulk of the work of clearing the waste out of the bowl.
+Some toilet trapways have a high arc near the rear of the toilet, and when the water reaches the crest of this arc and begins to fall, it creates a suction that does the bulk of the work of clearing the waste out of the bowl.
 Not all toilets have this type of trapway, and for them, the flush relies on suction created in the waste pipe, not the toilet itself.
 So, if the waste pipe is too large, poorly designed or partially blocked, the toilet won't flush well.

 The suction effect is the principle behind gravity-flush systems, and to make sure it happens, water has to flow quickly from the tank to the bowl.
 Most toilet bowls have evenly spaced holes in the rim for this purpose, and when the flush mechanism releases water, it flows under pressure (a function of the toilet design) through these holes, generating water jets that clean the sides of the bowl during the flush.
 Washdown flush systems, found mostly in European and Asian water-saving toilets, employ this technology, but the water isn't pressurized and doesn't siphon.
 Instead, it exits through a large trapway entirely under the force of gravity.

 Toilet manufacturers use pressure assist in one of two ways.
 In the positive-pressure version, a cistern in the toilet tank collects water during the refill cycle and stores it under pressure, and the pressurized water is released into the bowl when you flush.
 In the negative-pressure version, the cylinder in the tank is connected to the trapway by an air passage, and this configuration creates a vacuum when you flush that pulls water out of the bowl.